muzaffersenkal/SENG-208-Projects/NoteTakingProject.md

 - Logging: Implement logging to record significant events and errors for debugging and auditing purposes.
 - Documentation: Include inline comments and documentation to make the codebase understandable and maintainable.
 - OOP: use object-oriented programming principles for code organization and modularity.

-## Conclusion:
-The Command Line Note Taking Application provides a simple yet effective solution for users to take and manage their notes efficiently.
-With its user-friendly interface and essential features, it helps users organize their thoughts, categorize their notes, and quickly find the information they need.